Corruption in Nigeria: Umaru Musa Yar'Adua administration (May 2007 – May 2010)

 Yaradua's ascent and time in office were short, although a fair number of corruption scandals from previous administrations came to light under his tenure and went uninvestigated due to lack of political will and poor health.
 Yaradua's various acts of political corruption using his attorney-general to frustrate ongoing local and international investigations of his powerful friends like Governors James Ibori, Lucky Igbinnedion, and Peter Odili which led to huge losses to their states.
 Attorney General of the Federation, Michael Aondakaa was unable to obtain a conviction in Nigeria even as the UK and foreign courts successfully tried Nigeria's deeply corrupt governors from the Obasanjo era that helped Yaradua emerge as president.
-In addition, Wikileaks revealed that the Supreme Court Justices were bribed to legitimize the corrupt elections that saw to his emergence as president through widespread rigging.
-Wikileaks documents also revealed the staying power of corruption under Yaradua, with illegal payments from NNPC to presidents continuing unabated.
+In addition, leaked diplomatic cables revealed that the Supreme Court Justices were bribed to legitimize the corrupt elections that led to his emergence as president through widespread rigging.

 Goodluck Jonathan administration (2010–2015)

-Nigeria corruption rating by TI improved from 143rd to the 136th position in 2014.
+Nigeria's corruption rating by TI improved from 143rd to the 136th position in 2014.
 In late 2013, Nigeria's then Central Bank governor Sanusi Lamido Sanusi informed President Goodluck Jonathan that the state oil company, NNPC, had failed to remit US$20 billion in oil revenues owed to the state.
 Jonathan, however, dismissed the claim and replaced Sanusi for his mismanagement of the central bank's budget.
 A Senate committee also found Sanusi's account to be lacking in substance.
 After the conclusion of the NNPC's account audit, it was announced in January 2015 that NNPC's non-remitted revenue is actually US$1.48 billion, which it needs to refund to the government.
-Upon the release of both the PwC and Deloitte report by the government at the eve of its exit, it was however determined that truly close to $20 billion was indeed missing or misappropriated or spent without appropriation.
+Upon the release of both the PwC and Deloitte report by the government on the eve of its exit, it was however determined that truly close to $20 billion was indeed missing or misappropriated or spent without appropriation.